Tips on saving money at retail stores and grocery stores and why I always ask at the register to get coupons and deals that the employees know about.

 - “Well yes I have this ……% off coupon you could use” Me: “That would be great thank you!”
 THAT is how it is done!
 I would say that 90% of the time I’ve done this I have received a coupon of some sort to save me a % off my entire bill for that transaction.
 Now I can get more of my favorite things.

 The same holds true at grocery stores, yet in a slightly different way.
 The way to save money at the grocery store by asking is at the register.
 The key is to Pay Attention to the screen!
-My biggest suggestion is to shop without your kids, if possible, use coupons, and always buy items on sale on top of that (post here about that) .
+My biggest suggestion is to shop without your kids, if possible, use coupon tips, and always buy items on sale on top of that (post here about that) .

 The next biggest component to saving money at the grocery store is to pay attention to the prices while you’re shopping and verify that the correct price comes up on the register screen.
 If your vitamins differ from what you remember then A-S-K the clerk to check.